Here’s who is on Time’s 2022 Person of the Year shortlist

 Cheney helped lead the committee’s hearings over the summer highlighting former President Trump’s role in the attacks and his efforts to overturn the election.
 The committee is also preparing a final report on Jan.
 6.

-The Ukrainian president shot to international fame this year as he has ferociously defended his country against a Russian invasion.
+The Ukrainian president shot to international fame this year while ferociously defending his country against a Russian invasion.

 Zelensky is known for his green shirt and tough, no-nonsense demeanor — but also his frequent, warm and reassuring addresses to the Ukrainian people.